automex/cmb2-dutch-license-plate-field/README.md

 ## Credits

-This plugin makes use of a licenseplate formatter created by @koenoe https://github.com/koenoe/kentekenplaat
+This plugin makes use of a license plate formatter created by @koenoe https://github.com/koenoe/kentekenplaat